(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 In 1998, Korea’s Daewoo Group was a lonely beacon of hope amid the carnage of the withering Asian financial crisis.

-In January 1998, the nadir of the crisis, Daewoo Motor acquired Ssangyong Motor, assuming US$2.43 billion additional debt.
-In 1998 alone, the group spent US$7.14 billion on sales promotions.
+In January 1998, the nadir of the crisis, Daewoo Motor acquired Ssangyong Motor, assuming $2.43 billion additional debt.
+In 1998 alone, the group spent $7.14 billion on sales promotions.

 Eventually, the collapsing yen and rise in Korean interest rates upended the balancing act.
-Daewoo declared bankruptcy on 1 November 1999 with debts estimated at between US$50 and US$75 billion.
+Daewoo declared bankruptcy on 1 November 1999 with debts estimated at between $50 and $75 billion.
 We say estimated because it remains unclear exactly how much of Daewoo’s debt was hidden.

 Until the downfall of Enron in 2001, it was the world’s biggest bankruptcy and certainly surpassed Enron if we exclude equity losses.

 The true extent of accounting fraud at Daewoo will never be known.
 Most of the manipulation occurred in the company’s offshore operations, subsidiaries and investments.
 As is usual, most of the evidence was shredded.
-Korean prosecutors claimed that Daewoo’s companies inflated assets by US$19.1 trillion, which would make it the largest manipulation by a non-financial corporation.
+Korean prosecutors claimed that Daewoo’s companies inflated assets by $19.1 billion, which would make it the largest manipulation by a non-financial corporation.

 Most of the accounting fraud in Daewoo’s domestic operations involved hiding debt, fabricating export receipts and utilizing affiliates to hide losses and debts.
 Prosecutors claimed roughly US$12.5 billion in debt was hidden in off-balance sheet schemes.
 Related-party transactions were also used for asset swaps among Daewoo subsidiaries at exaggerated values.
 Stronger affiliates would prop up weaker companies by purchasing assets well above market prices.